 - Oregunsen Ruling House

-The Oba (Ologere) thus emerged as the leader and head of civil administration in whose name all acts of government were carried out.
-The system in Ogere like the rest of Yoruba land was one of limited monarchy.
+The Oba (Ologere) thus emerged as the leader and head of civil administration in whose name all government acts were carried out.
+The system in Ogere, like the rest of Yoruba land, was one of limited monarchy.
 Oba Ologere was the spiritual head of the Ogere people; his supremacy over the Ogere people was accepted.

 The ancient administration of Ogere was democratic.
-There are political societies which had functions to carry out.
+There are political societies that have functions to carry out.

-- The Osugbo Council: They shared the day to day administration of the community with the Oba.
-The Osugbo was the main enforcement authority and therefore the most dreaded body.
-It was usually called Ogboni who met regularly in the “Iledi”.
-The head of the Osugbo is the Oliwo and the secretary and the High Priest are the Apena.
+- The Osugbo Council: They shared the day-to-day administration of the community with the Oba.
+The Osugbo was the main enforcement authority and, therefore, the most dreaded body.
+It was usually called Ogboni, and they met regularly in the “Iledi”.
+The head of the Osugbo is the Oliwo; the secretary and the High Priest are the Apena.
 Other officers include the Iwarefas, Olotu Ijo, Olotu Egan, and Olotu Erelu (Judiciary / Legislative).

 - The Ihare – The body of Traditional Chiefs: It comprises chiefs such as Olisa, Aro, Odofin, Family Chieftains and Honorary Chieftaincies (Executive).